AbdelrahmanDwedar/blogo/README.md

 ## Contributing 🤝

+We welcome contributions!
+Before starting work on a feature:

+1. Check [TODO.md](TODO.md) for planned features
+2. Open an issue to discuss your idea
-1. Fork the repository
+3. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+4. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## License 📄

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Roadmap 🗺️

-- [ ] Add OAuth2 integration (Google, GitHub)
-- [ ] Implement search functionality
-- [ ] Add image upload support
-- [ ] Add comments on blog posts
-- [ ] Add tags/categories for blogs
-- [ ] Add user verification system
-- [ ] Add email notifications
-- [ ] Add rate limiting middleware
-- [ ] Add comprehensive test suite
-- [ ] Add API documentation with Swagger

 ## Support 💬